gammapy/PyGamma15/tutorials/threeml/README.md

 We will analyze jointly Fermi LAT and Swift XRT observations of the gamma-ray burst GRB090510.
 We will go through the following steps
 * Data specification
-* Definition of likelihhod model
+* Definition of likelihood model
 * Fit using Minuit and inspection of results
 * Definition of custom models
 * Bayesian analysis

 ## Going further

-Note also that 3ML is a very young project and there are many areas where the features, implementation and documentation is work in progress.
+Note that 3ML is a very young project and there are many areas where the features, implementation and documentation is work in progress.
 So please have some patience and let us know where we should put our priorities.
 We can also discuss possible contributions if you want to